-The financial statements of the Fund are prepared in conformity with accounting principles generally accepted in the United States of America for state housing finance enterprise funds.
-The Statements of Net Position represent the difference between the assets and liabilities of the Fund and include all assets and liabilities using the basis of accounting described above.
-Over time, increases or decreases in the Fund's net position are one indicator of whether its financial status is improving, stable, or deteriorating.
-There are also other factors that should be considered when reviewing the operational results of the Fund, such as changes in the interest rate environment, bond market, changes to state and federal laws governing the Fund's programs, changes to the tax code, and the real estate market in the State.
-The Statements of Revenues, Expenses, and Changes in Fund Net Position of the Fund reflect revenues, such as interest on loans, loan-servicing fees, interest on investments, expenses, such as loan fees, program expenses, administrative expenses, and interest on outstanding debt.
+The Fund prepares financial statements in conformity with accounting principles generally accepted in the United States of America for state housing finance enterprise funds.
+The enterprise fund Statements of Net Position represent the difference between the assets and liabilities and include all assets and liabilities using the basis of accounting described above.
+Over time, increases or decreases in the net position are one indicator of whether financial status is improving, stable, or deteriorating.
+There are also other factors that should be considered when reviewing the operational results, such as changes in the interest rate environment, bond market, changes to state and federal laws governing the Fund's programs, changes to the tax code, and the real estate market in the State.
+The Statements of Revenues, Expenses, and Changes in Fund Net Position reflect revenues, such as interest on loans, loan-servicing fees, interest on investments, fees for the administration of federal financial awards programs, expenses, such as loan fees, program expenses, administrative expenses, and interest on outstanding debt.
 The Notes to the Financial Statements provide information that is essential to fully understand the data provided in the financial statements.